HarshUpadhyay/TesseractTrainer/README.md

 # TesseractTrainer
 by Balthazar Rouberol, [rouberol.b@gmail.com](mailto:rouberol.b@gmail.com)

-TesseractTrainer is a very simple API, taking over the tedious manual process of training Tesseract3, as it is described in the [wiki page](https://code.google.com/p/tesseract-ocr/wiki/TrainingTesseract3).
+TesseractTrainer is a very simple Python API, taking over the tedious manual process of training Tesseract3, as it is described in the [wiki page](https://code.google.com/p/tesseract-ocr/wiki/TrainingTesseract3).

 ## Dependencies